paritytech/prdoc/README.md

       -h, --help
               Print help (see a summary with '-h')

-### Schema

-    Retrieve the JSON schema that is used internally

-    Usage: prdoc schema [OPTIONS]

-    Options:
-      -j, --json  Output as json
-      -h, --help  Print help

-### Generate
+### generate

     Generate a new file.
-It will be printed to stdout by default unless you provide the `--save` flag
+It will be saved by default unless you provide --dry-run.
+The command will fail if the target file already exists

     Usage: prdoc generate [OPTIONS] <NUMBER>